🍲 What Is Korean Food? A Beginner’s Guide

 The Origins of Korean Food

-Historical records from the Three Kingdoms Period (circa 1st century BCE to 7th century CE) mention traditional fermentation methods and ceremonial meals.
-As kingdoms like Goguryeo, Baekje, and Silla developed, so did distinct food cultures, integrating agriculture, fishery, and mountainous herbs.
+In fact, ancient historical records from the Three Kingdoms Period (circa 1st century BCE to 7th century CE) explicitly mention these advanced traditional fermentation methods alongside ceremonial banquet settings.
+As separate kingdoms like Goguryeo, Baekje, and Silla flourished, they systematically developed their own distinct regional food cultures, masterfully integrating advanced agriculture, coastal fisheries, and wild mountainous herbs.
+Over the centuries, even as Korea naturally engaged in cultural and culinary exchanges with neighboring China and Japan, the unyielding core identity of Hansik remained remarkably distinct and fully preserved.

 📜 Key Historical Influences on Korean Cuisine